Skip to content

 9. Click Save.

-The final attribute setup should look like this:
+Your final attribute configuration should match this:

 Final attribute configuration